Category: nec

 If you’ve ever been in a free-for-all “team” meeting sans responsible structuring, I don’t need to tell you how quickly the intellectual and emotional contributions of your real horses will be snuffed by unbridled flights of fancy.

-Of course there are some ideas that are bad even before they’ve crossed the speaker’s lips.
+There are some ideas that are bad even before they’ve crossed the speaker’s lips.

 If a solution is truly the best, right way to go, then show all of us the respect of doing the homework, organizing a case for it, and making a logically persuasive argument based on real people, in a real world.

-Show us real understanding of the sacrifices and consequences that are to be imposed on others.
+Lay out the sacrifices and consequences that are to be imposed on others.
 Be accountable, in the fullest sense of cost-to-benefit ratios.

 Truly good ideas and needs met must be rise by their own merits, sans hyperbole.